barasoch-art/english-for-designers/case/index.md

 ### Layout

-I used a structured grid to keep the layout clear and consistent.
+I used a grid to keep the layout clear and consistent.
 More space helps reduce clutter and improves focus.

 ### Colors

-Warm neutral tones were chosen to reflect a gallery atmosphere and support the artwork.
+I chose warm neutral tones to create a calm, gallery-like atmosphere.
+These colors support the artwork instead of competing with it.

 ### Typography

-A serif font was used for headings, combined with a simple font for body text to improve readability.
+I used a more expressive serif font in selected places to catch attention.

+This font appears only on key elements, such as highlights or important headings.

+For the rest of the content, I used a clean and readable font.
+This keeps the text easy to read and scan.

 ### Imagery

-Large images are used to create a strong visual experience and highlight the artwork.
+Large images help create a strong visual experience and keep the focus on the artwork.

 ---